kaisenlinux/manpages-dev/category/MKFS/mkfs.ext3.md

               The default inode size is controlled by the mke2fs.conf(5) file.
 In the mke2fs.conf file shipped with e2fsprogs, the default inode size is 256 bytes for most file systems, except for small file systems where the inode size will be 128 bytes.

-       -j     Create  the filesystem with an ext3 journal.
-If the -J option is not specified, the default journal parameters will be used to create an appropriately sized journal (given the size of the filesystem) stored within the filesystem.
+       -j     Create the file system with an ext3 journal.
+If the -J option is not specified, the default journal parameters will be used to create an appropriately sized journal (given the size of the file system) stored within the file system.
 Note that you must be using a kernel which has ext3 support in order to actually make use of the journal.

        -J journal-options
               Create the ext3 journal using options specified on the command-line.
 Journal options are comma separated, and may take an argument using the equals ('=')  sign.
 The  fol‐ lowing journal options are supported:

                    size=journal-size
-                          Create an internal journal (i.e., stored inside the filesystem) of size journal-size megabytes.
-The size of the journal must be at least 1024 filesystem blocks
+                          Create  an  internal  journal  (i.e.,  stored inside the file system) of size journal-size megabytes.
+The size of the journal must be at least 1024 file system blocks (i.e., 1MB if using 1k blocks, 4MB if using 4k blocks, etc.)  and may be no more than 10,240,000 file system blocks or half the total  file  system  size
-                          (i.e., 1MB if using 1k blocks, 4MB if using 4k blocks, etc.)  and may be no more than 10,240,000 filesystem blocks or half the total file system size (whichever is smaller)
+                          (whichever is smaller)

                    fast_commit_size=fast-commit-size
                           Create  an additional fast commit journal area of size fast-commit-size kilobytes.
 This option is only valid if fast_commit feature is enabled on the file sys‐ tem.
 If this option is not specified and if fast_commit feature is turned on, fast commit area size defaults to journal-size / 64 megabytes.
 The total  size  of the journal with fast_commit feature set is journal-size + ( fast-commit-size * 1024) megabytes.
-The total journal size may be no more than 10,240,000 filesys‐ tem blocks or half the total file system size (whichever is smaller).
+The total journal size may be no more than 10,240,000 file sys‐ tem blocks or half the total file system size (whichever is smaller).

                    location=journal-location